 Civility starts with respect, self-respect.
 You accept yourself, just the way you are.
 You like you, without comparing.
 This translates into confident behaviour.
 Accept; value others and their contributions in the same manner.

-By its word origin, civility reminds us to be good citizens and good neighbours and this applies to your office, your team, your institution, organization or corporation and especially in your cube dwelling when you are in such close proximity to your team mates.
+By its word origin, civility reminds us to be good citizens and good neighbours.
+Civility also applies to your work team members, and especially in your cube dwelling, where you are in such close proximity.